Articles of Incorporation and Rules

 (Coordination with Internal Audit Departments, etc.)

-Article 28.
-When accounting experts affiliated with the Business Association, various internal audit organizations, or associations provide advice on internal audits and accounting, the auditors shall maintain close liaison with them, actively exchange information, and endeavor to conduct efficient audits.
+Article 28 When business federations, various internal audits, and accounting professionals with whom the association collaborate provide advice on internal audits and accounting, the auditors shall maintain close cooperation with them, actively exchange information, and endeavor to conduct efficient audits.

 2. The auditor may request the submission of plans and reports for audits, accounting guidance, etc. conducted by business associations, various internal audits, and accounting experts affiliated with the association

-Article 29 If the association has subsidiaries, etc., the auditor shall receive reports or explanations from directors and staff, etc. regarding the status of management of the subsidiaries, etc., and shall inspect relevant documents.
+Article 29 If the cooperative has subsidiaries, etc., the auditors shall receive reports or explanations from the directors and employees, etc., regarding the status of management of the subsidiaries, etc., and shall inspect the relevant documents.

 2. In performing their duties, auditors must endeavor to actively communicate and exchange information with auditors and internal audit departments of subsidiaries, etc